* Working toward fixed-price contract

 Excluding those costs, the average unit recurring flyaway cost of the F-35 would be around $60 million in 2010 dollars, about the same as the U.S. military paid for its fleet of F-16 fighters, also built by Lockheed, said the official.

-That figure encompassed the cost of a combat-ready aircraft, including radars, targeting equipment, and electronic warfare and jamming equipment.
+That figure paid for a combat-ready aircraft, equipped with radars, targeting sensors and electronic warfare equipment.

 Sources close to the process said the Pentagon has spent the past few weeks trying to whittle down the price per plane by about $20 million and was also seeking some additional equipment for the next batch of airplanes.